 Many people are familiar with unions through the work of union federations like the AFL-CIO or large unions such as the NEA, SEIU, and UAW.
 National unions often have chapters all across the country.
 However, they are just one example of how a union can be structured.

-A Unit Union is an independent union, which means you and your coworkers will vote to decide everything that happens in the union.
-We make that easy, through digital voting and communication tools.
-A Unit Union has all the same legal rights as a national labor union.
+An independent union means you and your coworkers will vote to decide everything that happens in the union.
+Unit makes that easier through digital voting and communication tools.
+An independent union has all the same legal rights as a national union.

 Decide a national union is best for you?
-Your Unit Union is free to vote at any time to affiliate with an accepting national union.
+An independent union is free to vote at any time to affiliate with an accepting national union.

-A Unit Union represents a smaller group of people (you and your coworkers), and therefore 100% of your dues and work go towards your workplace, homing in on unique challenges specific to your organization and location.
+An independent union represents a smaller group of people (you and your coworkers), and therefore 100% of your dues and work go towards your workplace, focusing on challenges specific to your organization and location.

-Additionally, Unit Unions have access to the Unit app, which helps you and your coworkers conveniently run your union with any smartphone or computer, and Unit advisors, who answer any questions the computers can’t.
+Additionally, you will have access to the Unit app, which helps you and your coworkers conveniently run your union with any smartphone or computer, and Unit advisors, who answer any questions the computers can’t.

 National unions have long-established procedures and infrastructure, and they can leverage their large existing membership to bring pressure against employers and support local unions.
-Major national unions include the AFL-CIO, NEA, SEIU, and UAW.
+Major national unions include NEA, SEIU, RWDSU, and UAW.

-As more Unit Unions are created, Unit Unions will also be able to work together to achieve more than they can alone.
+As more unions use Unit, they will also be able to work together to achieve more than they can alone.

-Your Unit Union is free to vote at any time to affiliate with an accepting national union.
-You can even use your time as a Unit Union to decide which national union is best for you.
+Your union is free to vote at any time to affiliate with an accepting national union.
+You can even use your time as an independent union to decide which national union is best for you.